 Every day spend a few minutes either taking deep, relaxing breaths or listening to a guided meditation.
 Some people love walking meditations where you concentrate on the weight of your feet on the ground and all the sounds around you while you walk (listening to your ipod while doing this is not recommended!).
 Other people love being taken off on a guided journey, whatever is your idea of relaxation build it into your day, even 5 minutes is better than nothing.

-- Take action – no matter how small, do something.
+No matter how small, do something.
 This is the most important thing to do to get yourself out of a rut. ”The only difference between a rut and a grave is the depth.”
 Even if its baby steps towards your goal at least you’re moving in the right direction.
-If you’re not sure what your goals are or you want help with how to chunk them own into manageable steps, then you can download my comprehensive goal setting manual, available here

 “The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind” – William James